A THREE-YEAR CAMPAIGN IN SUPPORT OF BASE

 • Our low-cost self-production program for artists:

-• Six independent productions by local artists and companies
+• Nine independent productions by local artists and companies

 • 17 nights of performance with total combined attendance of 500+